otto-de/api-guidelines/guidelines/020_guidelines/020_security/1060_must-not-use-implicit-grant-flow.md

 id: R000055
 ---

-# use Implicit Grant Flow
+# use Implicit Grant flow

 The [Implicit Grant](https://oauth.net/2/grant-types/implicit) flow was a simplified OAuth flow previously recommended for native apps and JavaScript apps where the access token was returned immediately without an extra authorization code exchange step.